jasmine/jasmine-browser-runner/README.md

 files, and set `srcFiles` to `[]`.
 You can autogenerate such a configuration by running `npx jasmine-browser-runner init --esm`.

+If you have specs or helper files that use top-level await, set the `enableTopLevelAwait` config property is set to `true`.

 ## Use with Rails

 You can use jasmine-browser-runner to test your Rails application's JavaScript,